• Dr. Jacono

 This extension of the deep plane into the neck allows for more significant redraping of the platysma.
 Plus, rejuvenation and refinement in the neck and jawline are more natural and longer-lasting.
 This part of the technique also improves the definition along the angle of the jaw, which is often blunted by the bunching that is created in SMAS techniques.

-Also unique to Dr. Jacono’s technique is the vector or direction the face is lifted after the release is accomplished.
+Also unique to Dr. Jacono’s technique is the vector or direction in the face is lifted after the release is accomplished.
 A traditional facelift tightens the face horizontally or toward the ears and makes the face appear stretched and the cheeks flattened.
 This can also cause the corner of the mouth and eyes to look pulled.

 To avoid these problems, a vertical vector or redraping is utilized.
 By lifting the face more vertically a smoother, more natural appearance is created, the cheeks are restored, and the corners of the mouth that sag with age are elevated.